aspirinoo/FiveM-Anticheat-CYAC/readme.md

 ---

-CyberAnticheat is an open-source anti-cheat system for FiveM.

 It is designed to help protect servers against cheats, exploits, and malicious event abuse.

 This repository contains the open-source version of CyberAnticheat.

 ---